Presence on the shop floor A

 "The technical expertise of an operator with twenty years on the job is tacit, non-transferable.
 Anyone who fails to recognize it throws away the company's heritage."

-Comfort with systemic data and analytics
+Comfort with data and analytics

 Evident